Tá leagan Gaeilge den mhír seo ar fáil anseo.

 In order to add a dataset to data.gov.ie, the organisation requires a user account.
 An account can be created for Public Sector Bodies by contacting opendata@per.gov.ie

-Once logged-in, the organisation can access the New Dataset page, as shown above..
+Once logged-in, the organisation can access the New Dataset page, as shown above.
 By stepping through the online form, the organisation is prompted to enter all the necessary metadata.
 The user-friendly interface makes it easy for non-technical users to publish datasets one at a time.
 However, using the web interface is not an efficient way to publish multiple data sets, or to periodically update existing datasets.
 For this, programmatic publication via the API should be used.

 Building a harvester that fetches data automatically into data.gov.ie makes sense if a lot of data is sourced from one place, for example, another data catalogue, or if data needs to be updated frequently, for example, daily.
 A harvester pulls the data from a predefined source periodically, adding and updating it automatically in data.gov.ie.
 It may utilise the portal's API or be built as a custom CKAN extension.
+Reach out to opendata@per.gov.ie for advice on setting up a harvester.

 Is mór ag an Aonad Sonraí Oscailte do chuid aiseolais, ceisteanna nó tuairimí.
 Bímid sásta i gcónaí cloisteáil uait.